 4. Login as the New Sudo User

-sudo user is all set up.
+Our new `sudo` user is all set up.
 Now all we have to do is switch to the new user account.
-We do this using the
+We do this using the `su` command, as follows:

 su - vlad